 Based on an assessment of qualitative and quantitative factors that are indicative of the risk of default, the exposure to credit risk arising from deposits with AGD, trade and other receivables and funds with fund managers are low.
-Therefore, the Authority determined that no impairment allowance is necessary.
+Therefore, other than the allowance for expected credit loss disclosed in Note 9, the Authority determined that no further impairment allowance is necessary.